 Country -> Province -> Sub Region 1 -> Sub Region 2 -> City -> Riding Area -> Trail

 Trailforks is designed to be a platform that local riding associations can use to help manage their trails and promote their events.
 Trail reports are a great tool for associations to keep a record of work done to trails and be notified when there are issues on a particular trail.

 Trailforks can also be used to help manage & promote local Trail Supporter programs.
 Recording who sponsored a trail and when, who the trail builders are and who the land manager is.

-Any data Trailforks generates can be shared with trail associations through RSS feeds, widgets and the Trailforks API.read more about Trailforks & riding associations
+Any data Trailforks generates can be shared with trail associations through RSS feeds, widgets, export tools and the Trailforks API.read more about Trailforks & riding associations